 My views about DEI are much more mixed, so a conversation is perhaps possible.
 A large part of the US society, particularly the more educated and the very young, has embraced a project of expiating for all the sins and horrors committed by their forefathers.
 The horrors were there, as is systematic discrimination in everyday life.
 Recognizing them can be salutary for every society even when it is extremely polarizing, as it is in the US.
 This project is selective: violence against workers is not a part of this list of deadly sins, even though for every race riot, there was deadly repression of unions: between 100 and 300 Black people were killed in the race riot in Tulsa in 1921 but the same year between 50 and 100 striking miners were killed in Ludlow County, WV.
 But what always undermined my confidence in this project is that it is expiatory rather than remedial.
 And the expiatory measures are mainly symbolic: censorship of the language in which we refer to one another, of art generated by men who led unsavory lives, removal of offending monuments.
 This is not a project to restructure the society so that everyone, independently of their skin color, gender, or class could lead a decent life, with secure incomes and social services.

 I think I understand the appeal of Trumpism to white males.
 The vision of society in which people of European origins are all oppressors just makes little sense.
 Tell this to a fifty year old white man who cannot find a job after the only factory closed in his town.
 Tell this to millions of white males who survive day to day at the minimal wage.
 Tell them that "they" are responsible for the past racial injustice.
 Who are the "they"?
 Their grandfathers who immigrated from some forsaken European village to pave the streets on which we now walk?
 Their grandfathers who were being killed for union organizing?
-Their off-springs, who desperately try to escape the fate of their fathers?
+Their offspring, who desperately try to escape the fate of their fathers?
 Are "they" responsible?

 I was thus never taken by the vision of society that generated the DEI policies.
 But Trump's attack on them, the vituperative language, the rancor, reminds me of my life under communism.
 When I was living in Poland, the communist government censored the words "elite" (because it was used by Milovan Djilas to criticize communist parties) or "bureaucracy" (because it was used by Leon Trotsky about the Bolsheviks).
 Now US government agencies generated long lists of words that disqualify research grants.
 My favorite is "unbiased," on the list issued by the NSF, as in BLUE, "Best Linear Unbiased Estimator."
 Perhaps 100% of statistical papers are thus disqualified.